carloshrabelo/tvmaze/README.md

 This application searches for series and shows some information about them, as well as episode information.

+This application is also available on [github pages](https://carloshrabelo.dev/tvmaze/)

 ## Preview
 | Home                   | Show                           | Episode                           |
 | ------------------------- | -------------------------------- | -------------------------------- |